rjb489/SE450-CodeTestProject/README.md

 # SE450-CodeTestProject

-Code tested here is from https://github.com/MostafaTwfiq/C-DataStructures-And-Algorithms/
+The code tested in this repository was written by ChatGPT and me, the conversation is linked below

+###